Kayaking Ukraine: Setting Sail

 With our drybags packed we get picked up by Pavel early Friday morning and stock up on essential supplies at a supermarket.
 Then we stop at the “largest book vendor market” in the world to get maps.

-Once back at the factory where our boat is getting made, we go over the trip in more detail and try to understand how all our bags will fit in the baidarka.
+Once back at the factory where our boat is getting made, we go over the trip in more detail and try to understand how all our bags will fit in the kayak, called a baidarka here in Ukraine.
 Eugene assures us they will all fit.

-As we launch the baidarka and are getting in Eugene asks us if we have any sailing experience.
-We say we had a brief course a couple of times when we were kids.
+Our baidarka comes with a sail, which is something of a novelty for Giulio and me.
+As we prepare to launch, Eugene asks if we have any sailing experience.
+Once, we say, when we were kids.
 We shove off and the last thing Eugene says is, “I am not worried for you”.

-We begin to realize that we might be the first people to try this sailing baidarka prototype –is it even legal?
+We begin to realize that we might be the first people to try this sailing baidarka prototype.
+Is it even legal?
 We sail off happier than ever.
-By the time we reach Kiev the wind completely dies down and with the lateral pontoons that are necessary for sailing though, there is limited space for paddling.
+By the time we reach Kiev the wind completely dies down and with the lateral pontoons that are necessary for sailing, there is limited space for paddling.
 We separate one of the paddles into two and both go for it.
 We have to do at least 40 kilometers a day if we are to reach Odessa by the end of the month.

 Konstantin, our neighbor to the right, starts telling us about the opposite bank of the river and how it used to be so beautiful and wild before the “bandits” came and bought all the land.
 They built a massive wall along the river to protect their audacious mansions from… fishermen stopping to rest,.